paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-247-procurement-of-commercial-products-and-commercial-services.md

 ### Statutory Notes

 #### Amendments
+2025—Subsec. (b).
+Pub.
+L. 119–60, § 1822(a)(1)(A), in introductory provisions, substituted “acquisition officials in such agency and prime contractors and subcontractors (at any tier) performing contracts with such agency (including those performing consulting, research, and advisory services to acquisition officials of such agency)” for “procurement officials in that agency,”.

+Subsec. (b)(2).
+Pub.
+L. 119–60, § 1822(a)(1)(B), substituted “such prime contractors and subcontractors” for “prime contractors and subcontractors at all levels under the agency contracts”.

+Subsec. (d).
+Pub.
+L. 119–60, § 1822(a)(3), added subsec. (d).
+Former subsec. (d) redesignated (e).

+Pub.
+L. 119–60, § 811(d)(1), substituted “the procurement official for the solicitation may require the offeror to submit relevant information.” for “the procurement official for the solicitation—

+“(1) in the case of products or services acquired under [section 3455 of this title](./chapter-247-procurement-of-commercial-products-and-commercial-services.md#section-3455), shall use information submitted under subsection (d) of that section; and

+“(2) in the case of other products or services, may require the offeror to submit relevant information.”

+Subsec. (e).
+Pub.
+L. 119–60, § 1822(a)(4), which directed substitution of “for the solicitation” for “for the solicitation” through “in the case of other products or services,”, could not be executed in view of the prior amendment by Pub.
+L. 119–60, § 811(d)(1).
+See note above.

+Pub.
+L. 119–60, § 1822(a)(2), redesignated subsec. (d) as (e).
+Former subsec. (e) redesignated (f).

+Subsec. (f).
+Pub.
+L. 119–60, § 1822(a)(2), redesignated subsec. (e) as (f).

+2024—Subsec. (b)(7).
+Pub.
+L. 118–159 added par.
+(7).

 2021—Pub.
 L. 116–283, § 1821(a)(2), renumbered [section 2377 of this title](./chapter-chapter-140-chapter-chapter-140.md#section-2377) as this section.

 Subsec. (d)(1).
 Pub.
 L. 116–283, § 1821(b)(3), substituted “section 3455” for “section 2379”.